 - Avoid driving at night.
 Road construction sites are poorly marked, appear with no warning, and can be difficult to see at night.
 Roads are poorly illuminated, many vehicles have no operating lights, few bicycles have reflectors, and trucks without reflectors commonly park on unlighted roads.

-- Motorcycles: The U.S. Embassy prohibits official Americans in Laos from using motorcycles due to a high incidence of accidents and lack of available medical care.
-You should also consider not using a motorcycle.
+- Motorcycles and Motorbikes--The U.S. Embassy prohibits official Americans in Laos from using motorcycles, motorbikes, and scooters due to a high incidence of accidents and lack of available medical care.
+You should also consider not using these vehicles.

 - Traffic moves on the right, but vehicles use all parts of the road.

-- Public transportation: Public transportation is scarce and the transportation available is very limited after sunset.
+- Public transportation is scarce and the transportation available is very limited after sunset.
 There are a limited number of buses and shared van/covered pick-up truck services.

-- Inter-city transport: Provided by buses, vans, pickups, and trucks, any of which may also be in poor repair.
+- Inter-city transport is provided by buses, vans, pickups, and trucks, any of which may be in poor repair.

 Aviation Safety Oversight:

 As there is no direct commercial air service to the United States by carriers registered in Laos, the U.S. Federal Aviation Administration (FAA) has not assessed the Lao Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Laos’ air carrier operations.
 Further information may be found on the FAA safety assessment page.